 Next time you are visiting Yellowstone in winter, or even in your own backyard, keep a watchful eye on the ground for a unique way of experiencing and understanding the lives of wild animals.

-Better yet, take one of our popular animal tracking courses through the Yellowstone Forever Institute!
+Take one of our popular animal tracking courses through the Yellowstone Forever Institute!

 Photos courtesy of NPS